masashitanimura/2.0/pages/api/listStreams.md

 - data – The data to parse
   - appName -  The name of the application using the service
   - audio – stats about the audio portion of the stream
+    - aveAudioBitRate - The average bitrate of the audio frames from the start of the stream
     - bytesCount - Total amount of audio data received
     - codec - The name of the audio codec
     - codecNumeric - Code used for internal use only
+    - currAudioBitRate - The bitrate of the last audio frame received when calling the command
     - droppedBytesCount - The number of video bytes lost
     - droppedPacketsCount – The number of lost audio packets
     - packetsCount – Total number of audio packets received